 High School Grads

 This is your opportunity to start your financial future on the right foot.
-When taking out college loans, don’t over-borrow.
+When taking out student loans for college, don’t over-borrow.
 Seems easy enough, but even the most financially savvy students get blinded by the promise of easy money and low interest rates.

 How much is too much?
 Aim to borrow less than half of your expected starting salary post graduation.
 For example, let’s say you’re getting an education degree to become a high school teacher.
 Doing your research, you discover the average salary for a high school teacher in your state is about $40,000.
 In this scenario, you would ideally shoot for no more than $20,000 in borrowed funds for your entire four-year education.
 Use a loan calculator like this one from FinAid to get an idea of what your monthly loan payments would look like.